-The MSN – Nursing Leadership and Management program focuses on developing the leadership skills of Registered Nurses to help them think and act strategically in creating policy decisions and improve health care organizations.
+The MSN – Nursing Leadership and Management program focuses on developing the leadership skills of Registered Nurses to help them think and act strategically in creating policy decisions and improvoing health care organizations.
 Coursework includes human resources, finance, marketing, and economics.
 Applicants of the program must complete a Virtual New Student Orientation to give them the knowledge and tools to become successful at George Washington University School of Nursing.

 The MSN – Nurse Midwifery program is provided in collaboration with the George Washington University School of Nursing and Shenandoah University.
-It emphasizes the integration of research and nurse-midwifery practice, especially where it comes to women’s health and ante-partial and perinatal care.
-The MSN – Nurse Midwifery program equips its graduates to become eligible for the American Midwifery Certification Board.
+It emphasizes the integration of research and nurse-midwifery practice, especially when it comes to women’s health and ante-partial and perinatal care.
+The MSN – Nurse Midwifery program equips graduates to become eligible for the American Midwifery Certification Board.

 Online RN to MSN

-Current and experienced Registered Nurses with an Associate Degree in Nursing (ADN) or Associate of Science in Nursing (ASN) can apply for an RN to MSN program, which leads to a Bachelor of Science in Nursing degree and a Master of Science in Nursing degree.
+Current and experienced Registered Nurses with an Associate Degree in Nursing (ADN) or Associate of Science in Nursing (ASN) can apply for an RN to MSN program, which leads to a Bachelor of Science in Nursing and a Master of Science in Nursing degree.
 The program has a flexible and rigorous curriculum, and students can earn both degrees on a part-time basis.
-Once they earn a BSN degree after 15 months, they can complete an MSN degree for two years.
+Once they earn a BSN degree after 15 months, they can complete an MSN degree in two years.
 Clinical hour requirements are necessary for the MSN portion of the program and students have to complete it in an approved local community of George Washington University School of Nursing.